blakebrandon-hub/Bulk-Image-Processing-Tool/README.md

 **What does this application do?**

-This application performs image processing techniques on bulk png and jpg images using the OpenCV Python library.
+This application performs image processing techniques on bulk png and jpg image files.
 Processed images are outputted seperately in a chosen destination folder.

 **Installation**